BrownDogGadgets/CrazyCircuits/README.md

 ### License

-The hardware designs in this repository are distributed under a license that allows you to use it personally in a non-commercial way.
+The hardware designs in this repository are distributed under the [CERN Open Hardware License v1.2](http://www.ohwr.org/documents/294).
+We have included a copy of the LICENSE file.

+You may see, change, and share the source of these files.
+You may order and assemble your own boards from these hardware designs.
+We recommend the [OSH Park](http://oshpark.com/) board service.

+If you make changes, you must make those changed hardware files available under the same terms of the license.
+We accept pull requests if you'd like to add a module to our list of modules!